WPP (LON:WPP) Stock Price Down 15.8% – Time to Sell?

 Check Out Our Latest Report on WPP

-WPP (LON:WPP – Get Free Report) last announced its earnings results on Thursday, February 27th.
-The company reported GBX 50.30 ($0.63) EPS for the quarter.
-WPP had a net margin of 1.37% and a return on equity of 5.92%.
-Sell-side analysts expect that WPP plc will post 81.6125654 earnings per share for the current year.
+WPP (LON:WPP – Get Free Report) last posted its earnings results on Thursday, February 27th.
+The company reported GBX 50.30 ($0.63) earnings per share (EPS) for the quarter.
+WPP had a return on equity of 5.92% and a net margin of 1.37%.
+Sell-side analysts predict that WPP plc will post 81.6125654 earnings per share for the current year.

 WPP Company Profile